MicrosoftDocs/VBA-Docs/api/Excel.textconnection.creator.md

 ## Remarks

-Because the object was created in Microsoft Excel, this property returns the hexadecimal value, 5843454C, which represents the string "XCEL".
+Because the object was created in Microsoft Excel, this property returns the hexadecimal value, 5843454C, which represents the string XCEL.

 ## Property value